Heritage Trail Location 21

 The wide, tree lined, Broadway was part of the design of Richard Adolphus Came, the London architect employed by the Syndicate who took over the Spa from Mr. Hotchkin.
 Mr. Came envisaged a small garden city in the midst of the flat agricultural land surrounding Woodhall Spa.
 The Broadway was created at the beginning of the 1890s and we can imagine it then, with horses pulling smart carriages along the straight, leafy, road while fashionably dressed visitors strolled along the pavement under the glass and wrought iron canopies in front of shop windows.

-Early 2000's photograph by the webmaster.
-Note that the station fence is still there and used as a notice board, but trees have replaced the platform
+Early 2000's photograph.
+Note that the station fence is still there and is used as a notice board, but trees have replaced the platform

 Mr. Erdmann Voss, hairdresser, was one of several Germans living here before World War 1.
 He later moved to Station Road.